 Grinding operations, which have the highest dust impacts, occur on the southwest quadrant on the site, which is the farthest from the existing residential properties in the county, at a distance of over 500'.
-Due to these impacts, staff is recommending the condition that all woodchip piles are no less than 100' from the eastern boundary from the site, and that all grinding equipment and operations (which has the highest fugitive dust impacts) is no less than 500' from the eastern boundary.
-The applicant has also provided a supplementary dust control and mitigation plan, which details other mitigation methods and practices that are conducted on site to reduce dust impacts.
+Due to these impacts, conditions were placed on the original CUP that all woodchip piles are no less than 100' from the eastern boundary from the site, and that all grinding equipment and operations (which has the highest fugitive dust impacts) is no less than 500' from the eastern boundary.
+The applicant has also acted in accordance with its supplemental dust control and mitigation plan, which details other mitigation methods and practices that are conducted on site to reduce dust impacts.
 These include halting grinding operations on site when wind speeds exceed 15mph for a sustained period of 10 minutes or more, reduction of traffic speed, water spraying and suppression of mulch piles and drive aisles, sand implementation of dust control training program for staff.
 The applicant will also be paving the eastern drive aisle on the site with recycled asphalt, to reduce dust impacts from truck traffic on the drive aisles closest to existing residences.
 The applicant has a water truck on site that is utilized during grinding inbound wood materials into mulch.
-In order to prevent particle matter from spreading, the material is sprayed down as the mulch is being crushed.
+In order to prevent particle matter from spreading , the material is sprayed down as the mulch is being crushed.